Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 Why Nighttime Cleansing Is Important

-I may have thought my skin looked great without washing my face at night, but it’s not a good idea if you want to look good long-term.
+Even if your skin looks great without washing your face at night, it’s not a good idea if you want to look good long-term.

 - It removes daily buildup from sweat, oil, and pollution—the latter is a major factor in aging.